ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect08.md

 # Topics

-## C++ Pointers
+## C++ References
-* Review model of computer memory
-* Pointer declaration - difference/similarities with declaring basic types
+* Creating aliases with references
-* Accessing variables "indirectly" via pointers
+* Differences between references and pointers
-* The address and indirection operators: "&" and "*"
+* Constant pointers and references, when and why to use them
-* Pointer arithmetic
-* Pointer pitfalls

 ## C++ arrays
 * C/C++ arrays are like lists in Python and Arrays in Java.
 We will discuss the differences between these.